dougeby/IntuneDocs/intune/data-warehouse-app-only-auth.md

 ## Create a Web App

-In this section, you provide details about the Web app you would like Intune to point to.
+In this section, you provide details about the Web app you would like to point to at Intune.
 A web app is a client-server application.
 The server provides the web app, which includes the UI, content, and functionality.
 This type of app is separately maintained on the Web.
 You use Intune to grant a web app access to Intune.
 The data flow is initiated by the web app.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Using **Search resources, services and docs** field near the top of the Azure portal, search for **Azure Active Directory**.